ericwastaken/CalendarHelperAi/README.md

 ## Contributing

-1. Fork the project on Replit
+1. Fork this project
-2. Create a new branch for your feature
+2. Create your feature branch
 3. Make your changes
 4. Test thoroughly
 5. Submit a pull request with a clear description of your changes